These terms apply to all services provided by Yrless Limited

 Fixed Contract Terms

-13.4 If your plan has a fixed contract term or you have agreed to use a service for a fixed contract term, then you must do so.
-You will be liable for any applicable early termination charges if you cancel within the fixed contract term, change to another plan or sign up for a new fixed term before your current term has ended.
-Regardless, 30 days termination is required.
+13.2 If your plan has a fixed contract term or you have agreed to use a service for a fixed contract term and you cancel within the fixed contract term, change to another plan or sign up for a new fixed term before your current term has ended then you must pay out all amounts that would otherwise be payable for the balance of that fixed term.

 Month-to-Month